imanlab/Franka_RealSense_data_collection/README.md

 4) Go to the _**include**_ folder.
 Replace the pseudo_inversion.h with the one present in this repo.
 5) Go to the _**src**_ folder.
 Replace the cartesian_impedance_example_controller.cpp file with the one present in this repo.

 That's it!
-You can check the owrking of the controller doing the following:
+You can check the working of the controller doing the following:

 1) Add the franka_moveit.launch file from this repo in your main package's _**launch**_ folder.
 As an example, I am adding it to the lanuch folder of the franka_example_controllers package.
-Now, I can see a file named franka_moveit.launc when I do
+Now, I can see a file named franka_moveit.launch when I do
 ```
 cd ~/catkin_ws/src/franka_ros/franka_example_controllers/launch
 ```